percona/everest-doc/docs/release-notes/Percona Everest 0.8.0 (2024-02-21).md

     ![!image](../images/PostreSQL_Backups.png)

-However, due to a limitation on PostgreSQL Operator, scheduling is currently restricted to a maximum of three concurrent backups for PostgreSQL databases.
+However, due to a limitation on the PostgreSQL Operator, you cannot add more than three backup schedules for the PostgreSQL databases.

 ## New features and improvements